syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Adding-button-field-in-an-existing-PDF-document).

 ## Set appearance to the PDF form fields

 After filling the form fields in the PDF document, it may appear empty due to the absence of the appearance dictionary.
 By setting false to the [SetDefaultAppearance] (https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfForm.html#Syncfusion_Pdf_Interactive_PdfForm_SetDefaultAppearance_System_Boolean_) method in [PdfForm](https://help.syncfusion.com/cr/aspnetmvc/Syncfusion.Pdf.Interactive.PdfForm.html) class, you can create the appearance dictionary.
 By this, the text will be visible in all PDF Viewers.